 Why is it essential to teach financial management in schools

 A renowned strategist, Mac Duke, defines financial education as “more valuable than money”.
 One thing people don’t learn early enough is how to manage money.
 Financial literacy helps students develop strong financial habits early in life and avoids many mistakes that lead to lifelong financial struggles.
-While schools teach many subjects that help us become well-rounded individuals, this leaves out one of the most crucial topics of financial literacy.
+While schools teach many subjects that help us become well-rounded individuals, it leaves out one of the most crucial topics of financial literacy.

 Like reading and writing, money management is a skill.
 No one is born with the innate ability to manage money, but teaching this subject in school can equip children with skills they wouldn’t otherwise learn at home.
 Financial discipline is the key to financial success.
 Money management lessons are important for building wealth and meeting major life goals.
 But unfortunately, our current educational system has failed to impart financial discipline to children.